Moduli of real pointed quartic curves: Reflection groups and real tori

 We will prove in Proposition \ref{toricTits} that we can assume that $w$ is an involution in $W$.
-There are many real forms on $\mathbb{T}$, in fact every involution in $W$ defines a real form on $\mathbb{T}$ by composing with complex conjugation.
+Every involution in $W$ defines a real form on $\mathbb{T}$ by composing with complex conjugation.
 The real points of such a real form are given by

 The following proposition is a slight modification of a result due to Tits (\cite{Looijenga}, Proposition 2.2) to the present situation.
 The proof is similar to the one given there.

 \begin{prop}[Tits] \end{prop} \begin{proof} Let $t\in \mathbb{T}$ be such that $w\cdot t = \bar{t}$ for some $w\in W$.
 We will prove that there is a $w^\prime$ in the reflection part $\Stab_W^r(t)$ of the stabilizer $\Stab_W(t)$ such that $u=ww^\prime$ is an involution in $\Stab_W(t)$.
 The reflection part of the stabilizer is a finite reflection group which acts on the tangent space $T_t\mathbb{T}$ through its complexified reflection representation.
 Since $\Stab_W(t)$ is also the stabilizer of $\bar{t}$ we see that